Best artificial Christmas trees 2024 – the most realistic and investment-worthy trees I’ve tried and tested this year

 As well as utilising the Ideal Home team’s experience of putting up their fair share of artificial trees (hello Ideal Home Christmas photoshoots in July...) in order to compile this edit of the best artificial Christmas trees, I grilled the experts on what to look out for when you shop, decoded branch tip numbers, investigated the ideal height to ceiling ratios, and checked out the chosen trees for ease of assembly and aesthetics.
 I also took into account the wider views of those who own each product via online reviews.

-But perhaps most crucially, I looked at every tree in person and had a feel which is what’s most important.
+But perhaps most crucially, I looked at every tree in person, tested and put up a large portion myself and had a feel for each one which is what’s most important.
 That’s because after you put up your tree, all interaction you and your guests will have with it is just that – looking at it and perhaps touching some branch tips here and there.
 So how realistic the tree looks to the naked eye and how good it feels when touching it is what ultimately swayed a lot of my decisions.
 Click here to find out more about how we test and review at Ideal Home.

 Nicky Phillips